Main entrance off Ormerod Road, Burnley

 A formal Edwardian urban park.
 Retains most original features: boating lake, Italian gardens, Ranger centre, and playground.

 Thompson Park is more ornamental than Burnley's other parks with large numbers of flower beds and the large rose garden.
 This has created quite a different pattern of use compared to the other parks in the borough with more people coming purely to see the flower displays, and for the safe environment for children to play (please note dogs are banned from the park).

-There are two main recreational facilities, the boating lake and paddling pool, which are the only ones in the borough.
+There are two unique recreational facilities, the boating lake and paddling pool, which are the only ones in the borough.
 These attract large numbers of people especially during warm weather.

 If you wish to see a site map of the park please click here

 Burnley Council was awarded a grant of £861,000 from the Heritage Lottery Fund (HLF) towards the £1.2 million costs of restoring Thompson Park.
 Work began on site in Autumn 2017 and is nearly complete.
 There are still some outstanding items of work to do but it is now once again a fun day out for the whole family.
 Please click here to complete a short survey which will help us see how we are doing.